amelie-girard7/Timetravel/README.md

     └── model_T5.md      # Documentation specific to T5 model
 ```

-## Dataset: TimeTravel
+## 3. Dataset: TimeTravel

 The TimeTravel dataset is curated to facilitate the training and evaluation of models on the task of counterfactual story rewriting.
-It contains stories along with their original and counterfactually altered endings.
+It contains stories along with their original and counterfactually altered endings [cite the orginal paper].

-### Data File Descriptions

 - `train_supervised_small.json`: Supervised training set with human-annotated rewritten endings (28,363 examples).
 - `train_supervised_large.json`: A larger version of the supervised training set (16,752 examples).